osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 #### MANAGE LIST OF NOTES

-The options on the bottom bar can be used to manage what notes to display in the list in My Places,as follows:
+The options on the bottom bar can be used to manage the list of notes in My Places, as follows:

 - {% data variables.android-values.shared_string_sort %} - opens a choice of how to sort: by type, or date, and on selection an option, sorts the list respectively.
 - {% data variables.android-values.shared_string_share %} - shows a check list of all notes, including those added as waypoints to GPX files.
 First, required notes are checked, then the Share icon on tap at the right-hand top corner of the screen provides the available sharing options, and finally, the checked notes are shared, according to the selected option.
 - {% data variables.android-values.shared_string_delete %} - shows a check list of audio, photo and video notes only.
-First, required notes are checked, then the Delete icon on tap at the right-hand top corner of the screen is clicked, and after confirmation, deletes the selected notes.
+First, required notes are checked, then the Delete icon at the right-hand top corner of the screen is clicked, and after confirmation, deletes the selected notes.

 ![Audio video plugin My places menu Three actions](/assets/images/plugins/audio-video-notes/audio_video_notes_myplaces_menu_three_actions.png)